-King was born in Fort Worth in 1901 and studied at the Virginia Military Institute, the University of Texas and Princeton University.
+King was born in Fort Worth, Texas, in 1901 and studied at the Virginia Military Institute, the University of Texas and Princeton University.
 He also attended the Grand Central School of Art, the National Academy of Design in New York and Broadmoor Art Academy.
 His art teachers included Sallie Blythe Mummert, Charles Webster Hawthorne, Robert Reid and Randall Davey.
 Over his 40-year artistic career, King mastered several distinct styles including Realism, Impressionism and Abstract Expressionism at different times.
 He was also a talented pianist.

 King first gained recognition in the art work when his oil portrait of “Spud” Johnson (who had just returned from visiting Chapala with D. H. Lawrence and Witter Bynner) was exhibited at the Annual Exhibition of the Society of Independent Artists in New York (1926-27); the portrait was praised by critics.